rcmp-grc/rcmp-grc.github.io/careers-carrieres-2/readiness-preparation-en.md

     {
       number: 1,
       title: "RCMP core values",
-      titleHTML: "<abbr>RCMP</abbr> core values",
+      titleHTML: "RCMP core values",
       details:
-        '<abbr>RCMP</abbr> officers and cadets are expected to consistently live and demonstrate the <abbr>RCMP</abbr>\'s core values; <strong><a href="https://rcmp.ca/en/corporate-information/royal-canadian-mounted-police-core-values" target="_blank" rel="noopener noreferrer" aria-label="Royal Canadian Mounted Police core values - Opens in a new window">take responsibility, show respect, serve with excellence, demonstrate compassion and act with integrity</a></strong> both on and off duty.',
+        'RCMP officers and cadets are expected to consistently live and demonstrate the <a href="/en/corporate-information/royal-canadian-mounted-police-core-values" target="_blank" aria-label="Royal Canadian Mounted Police core values - Opens in a new window">RCMP\'s core values</a>; take responsibility, show respect, serve with excellence, demonstrate compassion and act with integrity both on and off duty.',
       bullets: [],
-      question: "Are you willing to live by the <abbr>RCMP</abbr>'s core values in all areas of your life?
-This means:",
+      question: "Are you willing to live by the RCMP\'s core values in both your personal and work life?",
       questionBullets: [
         "taking responsibility for your actions, mistakes and decisions", "treating all people with respect, even if they are disrespectful toward you",